Do you know someone whose feet are always cold? Maybe it’s you? Whip up one of these free crochet sock patterns to stay cozy!

 Yarn: Hobby Lobby I Love This Yarn!
 (Worsted Weight #4)

 Who else loves unmatching socks?
 These socks are different because they’re made with a single skein of a color changing yarn.
-The pretty and textured lemon peel stitch is used to make these.
+The pretty and textured lemon peel stitch is used to make these, as detailed in the pattern instructions.
 The lemon peel stitch is just alternating single and double crochet stitches.
 I just love how thick and cozy these socks look!

 Designer: Left in Knots